sourcekris/PTPv3/lab1/README.md

 ![alt text](https://github.com/sourcekris/PTPv3/raw/master/lab1/s3_2.PNG "")

 We see that our EIP value was set to 0x3e45eb3b instead of 0x0045eb3b meaning our null byte was not sucessfully passed throught the FTP client onto the stack.
 So we need to find a JMP esp in a loaded segment without null bytes.

+I also want to avoid the \n and \r characters (0x0a and 0x0d) as these also have a special meaning to an FTP client in that it's reached the end of a line.

 We examine the loaded modules and see quite a number that have longer 32bit addresses: